 Committee Responsibilities

-Update and revise as needed department chair personnel list in CurricUNET.
+Update and revise as needed the department chair personnel list in the curriculum management system.

-Communicate curriculum changes to the Chair of Chairs.
+Communicate periodic summary of curriculum changes to the Chair of Chairs.

 Review and approve new curriculum as well as revisions of current curriculum such as courses, programs, certificates, and degrees, including distance education components in collaboration with discipline experts.